Dublin airport bus (Airlink and other key services)

-The Airlink buses provide express services, and their routes contain several interchanges with tram stops and train stations in Central Dublin (check out our rail map to see the connections).
+The Airlink buses provide express services from Dublin Airport to the city centre, and their routes contain several interchanges with key Dublin tram stops and train stations (check out our rail map to see the connections).
 There are two routes, the 747 and the 757.

 The 747 route runs from Dublin Airport to Heuston Station in Central Dublin.

 The 757 route runs from Dublin Airport to Charlotte Way, via Pearse Station in Central Dublin.

 Note that routes vary slightly depending on whether you are travelling to or from the airport.

 The Airlink 747 service usually runs every 10-15 minutes; the 757 every 30 minutes.
 Frequency and hours of operation vary by day of the week, so for for full information about this service, please visit the Airlink website.

 One-way tickets cost €7 when bought on a bus or €6 online.
 If you’re going to be travelling a lot on public transport during a visit to Dublin, you might prefer to buy a Leap Visitor Card, which allows you to travel not only on Airlink services but on the full Dublin public transport network too.
 Alternatively, you can buy Airlink-specific tickets online.